itiden/statamic-fa-widget/README.md

-# statamic-fa-widget
+# Statamic FA Widget

-This is a Statamic widget that shows statistics from usefathom.com on your Statamic dashboard.
-Developed by itiden.
+This is a Statamic widget that shows statistics from Fathom Analytics on your Statamic dashboard.
+Developed by [Itiden](https://www.itiden.se/en).

 ## How to install